tylerlong/glip-hubot-demo/README.md

 # glip-hubot-demo

-glip-hubot-demo is a chat bot built on the [Hubot][hubot] framework with [hubot-glip](https://github.com/tylerlong/hubot-glip) adapter.
+glip-hubot-demo is a chat bot built on the [Hubot](http://hubot.github.com/) framework with [hubot-glip](https://github.com/tylerlong/hubot-glip) adapter.

 ## Running glip-hubot-demo